Exo-OX1564/SpotiPlay/README.md

 # SpotiPlay
-view your current song information from spotify on your console
+View your current song information from spotify on your console.

 -------
 Setting it up is pretty simple: